-- If Prompt is selected, an incoming pickup call is signaled by the "Pickup call?" prompt on the display and by the flashing Pickup key.
+- If Prompt is selected, an incoming pickup call is signaled by the "Pickup call" prompt on the display and by the flashing pickup key.
 As soon as the user goes off-hook or presses the speaker key, the pickup call is accepted.
-Alternatively, the user can press the corresponding function key, if configured. - If Notify is selected, an incoming pickup call is signaled by the Pickup call? prompt on the display and by the flashing Pick up key.
-To accept the call, the user must confirm the alert by pressing the OK key or by pressing the flashing Pick up key.
-The user can then either lift the handset or press the Speaker key or the Headset key to accept the call. - If FPK only (default setting) is selected, an incoming call is signaled only by the flashing Pick up key.
+Alternatively, the user can press the corresponding function key, if configured. - If Notify is selected, an incoming pickup call is signaled by the "Pickup call" prompt on the display and by the flashing Pick up key.
+To accept the call, the user must confirm the alert by pressing OK or by pressing the flashing pickup key. - If "FPK only" (default setting) is selected, an incoming call is signaled only by the flashing pickup key.
 To accept the call, the user must press the flashing Pick up key.
-The Pickup call? prompt is then shown on the display, and the user can either lift the handset or press the Speaker key or the Headset key to accept the call.
+"Pickup call" is shown on the display, and the user can either lift the handset or press the speaker key or the headset key to accept the call.